-On the other hand, besides proper research and its publication through recognized channels, scientists have strong duties to the society which commit them their mission: scientific knowledge should be as open as possible so that everyone should have access to the basic teachings of science.
-Furthermore, the acquaintance with the scientific method is nowadays viewed as a component of modern citizenship.
-Scientific culture, as the imbedding of science in society, should transmit to the public not only the contents but also the methodology of science.
+Scientists have a strong duty to society: scientific knowledge should be as open as possible so that everyone should have access to the basic teachings of science.
+Furthermore, some acquaintance with the scientific method is part of modern citizenship.
+Scientific culture is the imbedding of science in society.

-Now, as ethics belong to the method of science, the disseminators of scientific culture should also convey ethical norms.
-In my opinion, although the public is much larger, ethical issues in scientific culture are basically the same as in scientific practice.
-For instance: respect to the truth and to the others should be shared by the creators and by the disseminators of science.
-This having been said, it is clear that many problems remain with respect to assuring scientific integrity in practice.
+As ethics belong to the method of science, the disseminators of scientific culture should also convey ethical norms.
+Ethical issues in scientific culture are basically the same as in scientific research.
+For instance respect to the truth and to the others should be shared by the creators and by the disseminators of science.
+However, many problems remain in assuring scientific integrity in practice...